Jose-Hurtado-Sanchez/CS360-Online-Game/ReadME.txt

 -Realized gamestate packet needs to communicate move and attack for both players so added that in the struct -Created animations to be used in the game for different attacks and also defensive positions (AI images was used) -Uploading the client to connect with the server and used copilot to help complete the client part of the server-client system
+-uploading new animations that align with our previous images and did 5 images for attack and 5 for defensive positions

 TO-DO: